1. The First Anglo-Burmese War began in __________.

 Explanation: Burmese expansion into Assam and Manipur alarmed the British, leading to war.

-3. The First Anglo-Burmese War ended with the:
+3. The First Anglo-Burmese War ended with the__________.

 A) Treaty of Yandabo